A note on the multicolor size-Ramsey numbers of connected graphs: A lower bound on the size-Ramsey number of connected graphs with edges

-\begin{proposition} For all $r\geq 6$, there exists $m_0:=m_0(r)$ such that if $H$ is a connected graph with $m\geq m_0$ edges and chromatic number at least 3, then $\hat{R}_r(H)\geq \frac{1}{64}r^2 m$. \end{proposition}
+\begin{proposition} For all $r\geq 2$, there exists $m_0:=m_0(r)$ such that if $H$ is a connected graph with $m\geq m_0$ edges and chromatic number at least 3, then $\widehat{R}_r(H)\geq \frac{r^2}{36} m$. \end{proposition}

 \begin{proof} Let $G=(V,E)$ be a graph with $|E|< \frac{1}{4}r^2 m$.
-We first show that for all $r\geq 2$, $G$ can be colored with at most $3r$ many colors so there is no monochromatic copy of $H$ (then we will apply this with $\floor{r/3}$ in place of $r$ to get the desired result).
+We first show that for all $r\geq 2$, $G$ can be colored with $2r$ colors such that there is no monochromatic copy of $H$ (then we will apply this with $\floor{r/2}$ in place of $r$ to get the desired result).